 Our High-Risk Pancreatic Cancer Clinic is one of the first programs in the country that screens patients with key risk factors for the pancreatic cancer.

-Monitoring these high-risk patients will help us over time to determine and refine screening guidelines so that we can catch pancreatic cancer earlier and save more lives.
+Monitoring these high-risk patients helps us determine and refine screening guidelines so we can catch pancreatic cancer earlier.

-It's important that patients with certain risk factors get screened because we know their odds of getting pancreatic cancer are higher.
-Through screening, we may be able to see cancer before typical symptoms (weight loss, abdominal pain and jaundice) appear.
+It's important that patients with certain risk factors get screened because we their risk of getting pancreatic cancer is higher.
+Through screening, we may be able to see cancer before typical symptoms appear.

 Screening for Pancreatic Cancer

 - Perform a comprehensive physical exam